 - Tiffany M. Powell-Wiley, M.D., M.P.H.

 It is safe to say that during the decades in which obesity has become an epidemic in the United States, the human gene pool has not been concomitantly altered.
-Thus, although biology and heredity do play a role in susceptibility to obesity and obesity-related disorders, the social, behavioral, and environmental contributions cannot be overlooked if effective prevention and treatment strategies are to be designed.
+Thus, although heredity does play a role in susceptibility to obesity and obesity-related disorders, the social, behavioral, and environmental contributions cannot be overlooked if effective prevention and treatment strategies are to be designed.
 Dr. Powell-Wiley focuses her research on the social determinants of obesity and obesity-related cardiovascular risk factors that contribute to racial and ethnic disparities in cardiovascular disease.